Welcome to College Values Online.

 Earning a college degree is a sizable investment.
 For the last century, tuition rates at universities have risen annually by around two to three percent, which is higher than the rate of inflation and growth of median income.
 According to the College Board, average published tuition costs are now $9,139 at public in-state colleges, $22,958 at public out-of-state colleges, $31,231 at private non-profit universities, and $15,230 at for-profit private universities.
 That’s why it’s so essential for incoming students to do their homework on a college’s value before enrolling.
 Overstepping your financial means can lead you towards higher education’s biggest concern – debt.
 After all, CNN found that American student loan debt reached the staggering milestone of $1.2 trillion in 2015.

-- Top 10 Accelerated Online Master’s in Education 2017
+- 25 Best Value Accelerated Online Master’s Criminal Justice Degrees 2017

 See all Rankings for a complete list.